aragon/AGPs/AGPs/AGP-1.md

 Be open-minded and respectful of all feedback you receive.
 Adjust your proposal to address serious concerns as they come up to increase the odds of your proposal passing review in later stages.

 ### Stage III: Draft
-After you have asked the Aragon community whether an idea has any chance of support and have received sufficient feedback to feel confident going forward, you can create a draft AGP as a pull request to the AGP repo.
+After you have asked the Aragon community whether an idea has any chance of support and have received sufficient feedback to feel confident going forward, you can create a draft AGP as a draft pull request to the AGP repo.
 Use a template from the Templates section below to ensure you are including all the necessary information.
 The draft AGP file should be given a temporary name, which the AGP Editor will rename when the AGP is assigned a number.

 **Templates**
 Below is a list of AGP templates for each track.
 Copy the template for the track your AGP is in, fill it out, and submit the pull request with your AGP for review.
 Sections marked as “required” in the template must be completed.
 Note that all proposals must be licensed CC-0.